mesmacosta/datacatalog-util/tutorials/TUTORIAL.md

 <walkthrough-conclusion-trophy></walkthrough-conclusion-trophy>

 You've successfully finished the Data Catalog Util Tutorial.
-For more details for each command, please look at each command tutorial on the README.md file.
+For more details on each command, please look at each command tutorial on the README.md file.